Krushik2004/Smart-Bin-Classifier/README.md

 > Given a **bin image** and a **customer order** (items + quantities), determine **for each ordered item** whether the bin contains **at least the requested quantity** of that item.

-### Key Goals

-1. **Understand the dataset & task**
-   - Explore the Amazon Bin-Image Dataset (images + metadata).
-   - Understand the structure of bin contents and item-level metadata.

-2. **Build a multimodal model**
-   - Use visual features from bin images.
-   - Use textual descriptions of item names.
-   - Use numeric information (requested quantity).

-3. **Design a practical web UI**
-   - Allow a user to “place an order” from a catalog of items.
-   - Randomly sample a bin image and run the model.
-   - Visually indicate which items/quantities match and which do not.

-4. **Document end-to-end ML lifecycle**
-   - Architecture & design decisions
-   - Training, hyperparameters & evaluation
-   - MLOps considerations & future improvements

 ---

 ## 2. Dataset & Preprocessing